hhtokpinar/sqfEntity/README.md

 If **useSoftDeleting** is true then, The builder engine creates a field named "isDeleted" on the table.
-When item was deleted then this field value is changed to "1"  (does not hard delete) If the **modelName** (class name) is null then EntityBase uses TableName instead of modelName
+When item was deleted then this field value is changed to "1"  (does not hard delete) in this case it is possible to recover a deleted item using the recover() method.
+If the **modelName** (class name) is null then EntityBase uses TableName instead of modelName

 *Table 2: Product*